Best Anti-Fatigue Mats – Top 8 Picks for Standing Desks

 EXPERT SCORE

-Crowned Most Cushioned, this 20 by 32-inch mat relies on a 3/4-inch thick core of high-density memory foam to reduce pressure on your knees and back.
-You'll stay safe with the non-slip backing that keeps the pad securely anchored to your floor.
+This 20 by 32-inch mat relies on a 3/4-inch thick core of high-density memory foam to reduce pressure on your knees and back.
+You’ll stay safe with the non-slip backing that keeps the pad securely anchored to your floor.
 The stain-resistant surface is easy to clean, ensuring your mat looks new even with daily use.

 Initial step-in comfort is unmatched for barefoot users